tomlane/a32nx/docs/README.md

 ⚠️ The custom autopilot and autothrust system is not yet on study level.
 In order to achieve this level a longer effort is needed.
 The system is a large improvement over the default implementation and there is no reason to hold it back longer than necessary.

-⚠️ When starting in flight, the default AP might be actived without seeing it.
-In that case you can disconnect it by using `AUTOPILOT OFF` event.
-Default keyboard mapping `Shift+Alt+Z`.
-Often this event is used for sidestick disconnect button.

 ℹ️ Tuning is a large effort to be done for differnt flight conditions like speed, configuration, weight and center-of-gravity (CG).
 You can help by reporting issues in certain flight conditions.
 Please take note of important conditions mentioned before.

 #### Not solved or missing (this list is not conclusive)